 • Suicidal thoughts

 In northern countries like ours, reduced light levels in winter can lead to signs of depression.
 This happens to around 20% of the Canadian population.
 For a further 2-3%, these symptoms are more pronounced, and are referred to as seasonal depression or seasonal affective disorder.
+Interestingly, whether we’re talking about the blues or seasonal depression, scientific studies have shown that, under certain conditions, daily use of a light therapy lamp is an effective treatment for regaining energy, so why not give it a try?

-HOW TO COPE WITH DEPRESSION
+HOW TO COPE WITH DEPRESSION or avoiding burnout

 First, take a moment to clarify the need or reason behind your feeling down.